switch-blade-stuff/dpm/README.md

-# Standard Vector Math
+# Data-Parralel Math

-This library contains a feature-complete implementation of the C++ Data-parallel vector library TS with optional extensions.
+This library contains a feature-complete implementation of the C++ data-parallel math library TS with optional extensions.

 ## Compiler support